 Would you like to eat more berries but think they’re just for summer?

 Seasonal Berries* – the UK’s berry growers organisation – are out to change your mind.
 They’ve teamed up with holistic health coach and author of Get the Glow, Madeleine Shaw, to create a series of delicious and healthy meals and snacks all involving berries.

 I was invited to spend the morning at a cooking class with Madeleine and a group of other bloggers where we got to try out some of her new berry recipes – both sweet and savoury.

-We started with frozen yoghurt dipped strawberries and then made honey roasted celeriac, quinoa and raspberries.
+We started with frozen yoghurt dipped strawberries.
+Next up was a salad made from honey roasted celeriac with quinoa and raspberries.

 Honey-roasted celeriac salad with quinoa and raspberries